 Contractor’s Display/Office – A facility providing for general building repair, service, and maintenance such as, and including installation of plumbing, roofing, signs, electrical, air conditioning, and heating.

 Contractor’s Storage Yard – A facility or area used for the outside storage of building materials and contractor’s equipment and vehicles.

 Convalescent Care Facility – See Nursing Home.

 Convenience Store – Any retail establishment selling consumer products including prepackaged food and household items, having a gross floor area of less than 4,000 square feet.

 Cost Differential – The difference between the Construction Cost of the City’s required minimum standards and specifications for the Eligible Public Improvements, and the Construction Cost of the Eligible Public Improvements required by the City as a condition of development approval.

 Cultural and Artistic Uses – A building used for the display of artistic, cultural or historic items, for the conduct of human performances and similar activities including, museums, art galleries dance studios, and concert halls.

-Day Care/Preschool (Home Occupation) - The care of children within a dwelling unit that provides care for 4 to 8 children (including “infant child care” and “family child care” as defined by the Department of Human Services) under 14 years of age and complying with all the requirements as licensed and monitored by the State of Utah Department of Human Services.
+Day Care/Preschool (Home Occupation) – The care of children within a dwelling unit that provides care for four to 16 children (including “infant child care” and “family child care” as defined by the Department of Human Services) under 14 years of age and complying with all the requirements as licensed and monitored by the State of Utah Department of Human Services.
 Home Occupation Day Care/Preschool does not mean care provided to children by or in the homes of parents, legal guardians, grandparents, brothers, sisters, uncles, or aunts.

 Dedication – The legal transference of an interest in land without sale by a property owner to a public agency for a public purpose.